Codablaze/codablaze.github.io/_posts/2024-10-02-CompTIA A+ Chapter 3 Self-Testing Questions.markdown

 **White and Brown
 **Brown

-❓What is the colour order for 568B wiring?
+❓What is the colour order for 568B wiring?<br>
 ✅
 **White and Orange
 **Orange